 So, if you started as a sole trader in, say, November 2019, you wouldn’t have to pay tax until the Self Assessment deadline for the 2019/20 tax year, which is 31st January 31 2021.

-Limited company directors also have to submit an annual Self Assessment tax return to declare all the income they receive through dividends from their own company or other sources.
+Self Assessment affects limited company directors too.
+Although they usually pay themselves a salary which has any tax due taken via PAYE, they also have to submit an annual Self Assessment tax return to declare all the income they receive through dividends from their own company or other sources.

 That’s the good news.
 The bad news is that HMRC runs a system called “payment on account” for those who pay most of their tax through Self Assessment.
 If more than 80% of your income gets taxed through PAYE, then this won’t apply to you.
 Otherwise, if your Self Assessment tax bill is more than £1,000, you’ll need to make a payment on account.